 Questions and inquiries into an employee’s immigration status are illegal

-Under the new rules, employers in California are now prohibited from asking about or inquiring into their employees’ immigration status not only during the course of employment but also during a lawsuit.
+Under the new rules, employers in California are now prohibited from asking about or inquiring about their employees’ immigration status not only during the course of employment but also during a lawsuit.
 However, there is one exception if an employer can prove that he or she was trying to comply with federal immigration law.
-Questions about an employee’s immigration status during litigation can be justified if the employer (defendant) is required to meet a high burden of proof to establish that he/she needed that information in order cooperate with federal agents.
+Questions about an employee’s immigration status during litigation can be justified if the employer (defendant) is required to meet a high burden of proof to establish that he/she needed that information in order to cooperate with federal agents.

 In other words, the new rules encourage undocumented immigrants in Los Angeles and elsewhere in California to not be afraid to speak up and come forward if they face discrimination, harassment, retaliation in the workplace or are wrongfully terminated.

 However, filing a discrimination (or any other) lawsuit against your employer or supervisor is still a risky business, as your employer may have been trying to comply with federal immigration law, and you, in fact, are at risk of deportation.
 That is why it is highly advised to speak to a Los Angeles discrimination attorney to investigate your particular case.